marius-wieschollek/passwords/README.md

 The web interface is mobile friendly and can be used with any modern web browser.

 #### Wide language support
-Passwords is available in english, german, french, spanish, italian, dutch, swedish, czech, russian and chinese640.
+Passwords is available in many languages including english, german, french, spanish, italian, portuguese, dutch, swedish, czech, russian and chinese.

 ## Security
 #### Server Side Encryption